Pylons/pyramid/docs/narr/security.rst

        permission="add"
        />

-The equivalent view registration including the 'add' permission may be performed via the ``bfg_view`` decorator within the "views" module of your project's package
+The equivalent view registration including the 'add' permission name may be performed via the ``bfg_view`` decorator within the "views" module of your project's package

 .. code-block:: python
    :linenos: